Photonsters/resin-reviews/resin-testing-method.md

 ### BREAK TESTS (needs the OpenSource UTM machine)

+- Exposure Card Bending results (does it break or does it flex)
 - Manual Subjective break test
 - Manual Mesured KG @ break
 - Kg at tensile break (Tensile strenght)